Spider-Man: Into the Spider-Verse: Development

-That December, Sony moved the film's release date to December 21, 2018.
-By June 2016, Lord had written a script for the film, and the studio chose Bob Persichetti to direct.
-Miller said the film would feel different from previous Spider-Man films, and would "stand on its own as a unique film-going experience."
-It was also rumored to focus on the Miles Morales version of Spider-Man, which Sony confirmed at a presentation for its upcoming animated films in January 2017.
-Peter Ramsey had joined the film as a co-director by that point.
-The next month, Alex Hirsch was named as a story contributor and Christina Steinberg replaced Tolmach as a producer; she previously collaborated with Ramsey on Rise of the Guardians (2012) while at DreamWorks Animation.
-In April 2017, the release date was pushed up one week from December 21, 2018, to December 14, 2018.
+In December 2015, Sony moved the film's release date to December 21, 2018.
+Bob Persichetti was chosen to direct that month, following engagement with Sony about a failed film based on Playmobil toys.
+By June 2016, Lord had written a full script.
+Miller said the film would feel different from previous Spider-Man films, and would "stand on its own as a unique film-going experience".
+It was also "rumored" to focus on the Miles Morales version of Spider-Man, which Sony confirmed at a presentation for its upcoming animated films in January 2017.
+Peter Ramsey had joined the film as a co-director at the end of 2016, after frequently working alongside Persichetti.
+In February 2017, Alex Hirsch was named as a story contributor and Christina Steinberg replaced Tolmach as a producer; she previously collaborated with Ramsey on Rise of the Guardians (2012) while at DreamWorks Animation.
+In April, the release date was pushed up one week from December 21, 2018, to December 14, 2018.
 Lord and Miller announced the film's full title in December and said that multiple Spider-Men would appear in the film.
 By then, Rodney Rothman, who had previously co-written the screenplay for Lord and Miller's 22 Jump Street (2014), was added as a co-director.
+Rothman was initially added as a writer on the script, fulfilling duties Lord was unable to do due to commitments to Solo: A Star Wars Story and other projects, and as production progressed he wished to be a director.
+As he was the only co-writer Lord would "fully endorse", and since it was typical that writers would be involved in editorial processes with directors, Rothman wanted to fulfill a role "beyond this".